redmix-run/redmix/docs/docs/graphql.md

 }
 ```

-See the [Directives](directives) section for complete information on Redmix Directives.
+See the [Directives](directives) section for complete information on Cedar Directives.

 ## Fragments